nebu10uz/SentinelHub/Azure Lighthouse Demo/README.md

 ### 1. Sign in to the Azure Portal

-Log in to the Azure Lighthouse portal using an account with sufficient permissions (such as Owner or Contributor) in the customer’s tenant.
+Log in to the Azure portal using an account with sufficient permissions (such as Owner or Contributor) in the customer’s tenant.

 ### 2. Navigate to Azure Lighthouse Delegations